 What Is the Biweekly Money-Saving Challenge?

-The biweekly money-saving challenge requires putting away cash for 26 weeks or every other week for one year.
-The amount you choose to save can vary based on your goals and comfort level.
-This method not only helps you accumulate savings, it also encourages you to develop consistent savings habits over time.
+The biweekly money-saving challenge involves putting away cash for 26 weeks, or every other week, for one year.
+The amount you decide to save can vary based on your goals and comfort level.
+This method not only helps you accumulate savings, but it also encourages you to develop consistent savings habits over time.

 Types of Biweekly Money-Saving Challenges